Sumboard

 • Build in-house: Significant engineering salary costs + maintenance

-Most comparison guides show monthly pricing without capturing total cost of ownership.
+Most comparison guides show monthly pricing without capturing total cost of ownership, which an embedded analytics ROI model makes explicit.
 A tool that costs €200/month but takes 6 months to implement has a different TCO than one that costs €500/month but deploys in a week.

 This rarely appears in comparison charts, but it's critical.